bratrudb/kickstarter_analysis/README.md

 Performing analysis on Kickstarter campaigns to uncover trends

 ## Overview and Purpose of this Project
-The purpose of this analysis is to gain insight into a variety of Kickstarter campaigns to find trends in previous campaigns to inform us what it takes to achieve a successful campaign.
+Louise participated in a fundraising campaign for her play _Fever_.
+In this campaign, Louise came close to her fundraising goal in a short amount of time.
+The purpose of this analysis is to gain insight from a variety of Kickstarter campaigns in order to provide Louise with information on the outcome of other campaigns based on their launch dates and fundraising goals.
+This information will help Louise be successful in her upcomming fundraising campaigns.

 ## Analysis and Challenges